cameraui/sdk/go/docs/plugin-guide.md

 }
 ```

-## 8. Inter-plugin communication
+## 8. Consuming sensors from other plugins

-The cleanest way for one plugin to react to another's sensors is `cam.OnSensorProperty(sensorType, property, callback)`.
-It auto-subscribes when a sensor of the requested type appears (now or later), unsubscribes when it goes away, and tears down everything when you dispose the returned handle.
-The callback receives `(value any, timestampMs int64, sensor cameraui.Sensor)`.
-This is the pattern Hub plugins (HomeKit, automations) use.
+Bridge plugins (HomeKit, MQTT, automations) don't look at cameras to find sensors — they receive a **consumable view**: every sensor whose type is listed in the contract's `Consumes` and that the user exported.
+Implement the optional `cameraui.SensorConsumer` interface to receive it:

+- `ConfigureSensors(sensors)` — once at startup with the view known at that point.
+- `OnSensorAdded(sensor)` — a sensor entered the view at runtime: it was created, became exposed, or its type became consumable.
+- `OnSensorReleased(sensorID)` — a sensor permanently left the view: deleted or unexposed.
+Plugin connectivity does NOT fire this; watch `OnConnectedChanged` on the sensor for that.

+Each sensor arrives as a read-only `cameraui.Sensor` with `GetType()`, `GetDisplayName()`, `Connected()`, `GetAssignedCameraIDs()`, `AssignmentLocked()`, plus `GetValue()` / `GetValues()` and the callbacks `OnPropertyChanged`, `OnConnectedChanged`, `OnAssignmentChanged`.
+Consumers decide rendering purely from that data — e.g. a light with `AssignmentLocked()` is camera hardware, an unassigned contact sensor is a standalone device.

-A complete Hub consumer that listens to motion AND doorbell on every assigned camera:
+A complete Hub consumer that reacts to motion state and connectivity:

 ```go
 type HubConsumer struct {